Film is the form for effective brand storytelling

 Those players, many of whom used to work at established ad agencies such as Fallon and BBH, have now migrated and evolved and exist in a fragmented world of freelance production, specialist hot shops, and post-creative agencies such as Ming Utility and Entertainment Group - a "strategic and action-based creative company focused on design, technology and entertainment."

-For their part, PR firms can build this capability through acquisition - which Edelman did when it bought into Jarrod Moses’ United Entertainment Group - grow it organically, such as Weber Shandwick’s establishment of its Mediaco content operation, or tap into their holding company network siblings.
+For their part, PR firms can build this capability through acquisition - which Edelman did when it bought into a joint venture with Jarrod Moses to create United Entertainment Group - grow it organically, such as Weber Shandwick’s establishment of its Mediaco content operation, or tap into their holding company network siblings.

 And PRWeek’s Agency Business Report 2017, released on Monday, shows that small to medium-sized firms are all also building capabilities in this area, and we will summarize what they are doing in this area next week.

-One of the creators explained that rather than working to the old formula of attaching 15% of the budget to production and 85% to media buying to place the ad/film, the situation has now been reversed, so 85% of money goes into production, 15% to media buying, much of it in the digital or social spheres.
+One of the film creators I spoke to last night explained that rather than working to the old formula of attaching 15% of the budget to production and 85% to media buying to place the ad/film, the situation has now been reversed, so 85% of money goes into production, 15% to media buying, much of it in the digital or social spheres.

 That’s bad news for media owners, especially broadcasters, but good news for creatives and content producers.
-And, in response, broadcasters are getting in on the act to snag their share of this disappearing media spend cash, setting up production arms such as the CNN-owned Great Big Story, a global media company dedicated to cinematic storytelling whose Matthew Drake was interviewed on stage last night by Weber Shandwick’s editor-in-chief Vivian Schiller.
+And, in response, broadcasters are getting in on the act to snag their share of this disappearing media spend cash.
+They're setting up production arms such as the CNN-owned Great Big Story, a global media company dedicated to cinematic storytelling whose director of content and development Matthew Drake was interviewed on stage last night by Weber Shandwick’s editor-in-chief Vivian Schiller.

 Schiller herself is a former president and CEO of NPR now plying her trade in the PR world, so it just goes to show how everything is converging around these broadcast, film, and production capabilities when it comes to brand storytelling.